resoluteworks/invirt/docs/docs/api/invirt-core/environment.md

 ### Environment.withDotEnv(Dotenv)
 Allows overriding the settings the dotenv-kotlin uses to load .env files.
-You must add the [dotenv-kotlin](https://github.com/cdimascio/dotenv-kotlin) dependency to your project to use this
+You must add the [dotenv-kotlin](https://github.com/cdimascio/dotenv-kotlin) dependency to your project to use this.

 <Tabs>
   <TabItem value="example" label="Example" default>